fritzsedlazeck/teaching_material/Krumlov_teaching_SV.md

 How many SV did you detect?

 ## Part 4: Structural Variant comparison
 Now that we generated Assembly, Illumina  and ONT based SV calls it is time to compare them.
 One tool that you can use for this very easily is SURVIVOR.
 SURVIVOR is a very simple method to compare SV but also includes multiple other methods that might be useful.
 Also feel free to check out Truvari, which is one of our newest methods to compare SV.
-When comparing SV it is quite important to take mutliple things into considerations.
+When comparing SV it is quite important to take multiple things into considerations.
 Feel free to ask if you want to discuss certain points more.

 For SURVIVOR we want to use the merge option.
 Before doing this, the merge option requires a file including all paths and VCF files that you want to compare.
 Thus, we generate the file like this:
 ```